 Other Class C Units were granted as new awards to certain NEOs in connection with the IPO (the "Staking Class C Units") and are intended to reward future performance.
 The Staking Class C Units are subject to time vesting and vest 10% on each of the third through ninth anniversaries of the IPO, with the final 30% vesting on the tenth anniversary of the IPO, in each case, subject to the NEO's continued employment through each vesting date (other than for those exceptions provided in the award agreement).
+In 2023 we granted a new award to Mr. Mulshine (the "2023 Class C Units") and such award is intended to reward future performance.
+The 2023 Class C Units are subject to time vesting and vest 20% on April 1, 2026, 2027, 2028, 2029 and 2030 in each case, subject to Mr. Mulshine's continued employment through each vesting date (other than for those exceptions provided in the award agreement).

-Vested Class C Units (both Reload Class C Units and Staking Class C Units) are exchangeable into a number of shares of Class A common stock of equivalent economic value at the election of the holder, provided that the Company may elect (determined by a majority of the Company's disinterested directors) to deliver cash in lieu of stock only to the extent that the Company has received cash proceeds pursuant to a secondary offering.
+Vested Class C Units (Reload Class C Units, Staking Class C Units and 2023 Class C Units) are exchangeable into a number of shares of Class A common stock of equivalent economic value at the election of the holder, provided that the Company may elect (as determined by a majority of the Company's disinterested directors) to deliver cash in lieu of stock only to the extent that the Company has received cash proceeds pursuant to a secondary offering.